You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Accessible tourism is more than a competitive advantage

-• More than one in five Canadians (22%) has a disability.
-In a family or friend group of five, that’s one family member.
+• More than one in four Canadians (27%) has a disability.
+In a family or friend group of four, that’s one family member.
 Maximize the market value of your business by preparing to welcome visitors of all abilities.

 • According to marketing firm MMGY, US travellers with a disability spent an average of $3,546 on leisure travel during the past 12 months, 16% more than leisure travellers without a disability in the same timeframe ($3,058).